 MORE: 2023 NFL Draft Big Board

-Johnson can, at times, still be up-and-down in coverage, but he has the high-end length and explosiveness at 6’3″, 200 pounds, to blanket receivers out of the slot.
+Johnson can, at times, still be up and down in coverage, but he has the high-end length and explosiveness at 6’2″, 198 pounds to blanket receivers out of the slot.
 In the box, his range, physicality, and disruptive mindset can be nightmare-inducing for opponents, as he showed down the stretch in 2022.

 1) Brian Branch, Alabama

 There’s one non-cornerback who truly separated himself in 2022.
 That prospect is Brian Branch.
-Predominantly playing the slot for Alabama but also occasionally rotating back to safety, Branch distinguished himself as a premier talent and could be a Round 1 pick in April.
+Predominantly playing the slot for Alabama but also occasionally rotating back to safety, Branch distinguished himself as a premier talent, and he could be a Round 1 pick in April.

-Branch isn’t an overwhelming size threat at 6’0″ and under 200 pounds, but with him, high-level talent and functionality combine to form a dangerous defender.
+Branch isn’t an overwhelming size threat at 5’11 5/8″ and 190 pounds, but his high-level talent and functionality combine to form a dangerous defender.
 He’s explosive, fleet-footed, and extremely physical.
 Beyond that, Branch is incredibly smooth and nuanced in man coverage, and quick to recognize plays and trigger with tenacity.

 - Ronnie Hickman, Ohio State